How to Invest in Stocks: Beginner's Guide

 Learn which companies to invest in.
 When researching individual companies, you need to understand the company's goals and how likely it is to make a profit based on its structure and operations.
 If you buy stock in a startup, for example, but the people running it don't have a solid plan for turning a profit, odds are you're not going to make any money either.

-Also take a look at how much debt a particular company is carrying.
+- The company's debt: Look at how much debt the company is carrying.
 The more that a company borrows, the more it has to pay back with interest, which can affect the stability of its per-share stock prices.

 Popular places to keep tabs on stock news: